Mayoralty of Pete Buttigieg: Parks and green spaces

 Buttigieg made a request in his 2018 budget proposal for $24 million to fund new green spaces in the city that was ultimately excluded from the budget.

 Buttigieg had arranged a deal under which the city's parks department would sell Elbel Golf Course to developers for $747,500.
 In January 2016, amid public pressure, the city dropped the plan.
 The idea had been floated in 2014, when the city was exploring selling the Blackthorn golf course, but began to gain momentum in 2015.
 Buttigieg had justified the plan to sell the city-owned golf course by claiming that residents found golf to be a low priority, that the course had failed to turn a profit for over five years, and that the city was subsidizing rounds of golf at about $2 per round.
 Buttigieg characterized the course as a drain on the city's finances.
 Opposition arose, with concerns that the sale would limit public access to the land and endanger the protection of wetlands surrounding it.
-At 313 acre, Elbel is the city's largest park.
-The park, while owned by the city, is outside city boundaries.
+At 313 acre, Elbel is the largest park in the city's park system.
+While owned by the city, it is located outside of city boundaries.
 The original plan Buttigieg outlined for the sale would have allowed it to be developed freely by the buyer.